 American History 1: 1607-1900

-You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation to the end of the nineteenth century.
-You'll spend around 4 hours per week in lectures and seminars studying this module.
+You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation to the end of the 19th century.
+You'll spend around four hours per week in lectures and seminars studying this module.

 Canadian Literature, Film and Culture

 An introduction to Canadian cultural studies, you’ll examine selected literary, film and visual texts from the 20th century.
 Topics studied will include Native culture, the emergence of cultural nationalism, popular culture, and Canada’s relationship to the U.S. You’ll spend around two hours per week in lectures and seminars, and two and a half hours per week in workshops, studying this module.

-Approaches to Contemporary American Culture I & II
+Approaches to Contemporary American Culture 1 and 2

 You’ll focus on some of the key features of contemporary American culture, including music, visual art, photography, advertisements, film, television and social media.
 You will spend around two hours per week in lectures and seminars.